juancarlospaco/nimbug/README.md

 - Why not use GitHub API?.

-Using it from the API offers no benefit over the URL params, but it requires a GitHub Token secret, this is what the API takes:
+Using it from the API offers no benefit over the URL params, but it requires a valid GitHub Token secret and code to store secrets, requires OpenSSL with `-d:ssl`, configuration for secrets probably, documentation about how to setup the secrets on the app before use, this is what the API takes:

 ```json
 {